warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/warden-protocol-modules/x-async.md

 ### Future

-A **Future** is something (?) that is executed asynchronously.
+A **Future** is an off-chain task that is executed asynchronously.
 One validator provides the result and other validators vote on its correctness.

 Each Future contains a *handler* ID (?), which determines *how* (?) to interpret the input and what to do with it in order to retrieve the result.